neuland/micro-frontends/README.md

 This product page of the imaginative model store will serve as the basis for the following examples.

 It features a __variant selector__ to switch between the three different tractor models.
 On change product image, name, price and recommendations are updated.
-There is also a __buy button__, which adds the selected variant to the basket and a __minibasket__ at the top that updated accordingly.
+There is also a __buy button__, which adds the selected variant to the basket and a __mini basket__ at the top that updates accordingly.

 [![Example 0 - Product Page - Plain JS](./ressources/video/model-store-0.gif)](./0-model-store/)